Robinlovelace/open-gat/README.md

 Monbiot 2017).
 Open tools can also support data and software literacy (Christozov and Rasheva-Yordanova 2017).
-A key feature of geographic tools for transport planning is that they encourage users to focus on local areas, moving beyond ‘one size fits all’, enabling diverse designs to fit a wide range of diverse local needs.
+A key feature of geographic tools for transport planning is that they encourage users to focus on local areas, moving beyond ‘one size fits all,’ enabling diverse designs to fit a wide range of diverse local needs.
 A key feature of open tools, and especially open online tools that are easy to use, is that anyone can use them, encouraging citizen engagement.

 <!-- Following the Unix philosophy of modularity [@gancarz_linux_2003], each of the tools outlined in Section <a href="#open-source-tools">4</a> has a particular niche. -->
 <!-- Geographic thinking has a long history in transport planning and calls to strengthen the links between GIS and transport software have  [@loidl_gis_2016] but none of the open source solutions reviewed provide 'in house' GIS capabilities of the type needed for an integrated transport planning workflow in which a single piece of software can be used to import a range data, undertake statistical analysis and modelling and plot the results in interactive maps, e.g. for the design and modelling of new walking and cycling networks. -->
 <!-- With a view to the future of transport planning software, three established 'software ecosystems', each of which has a substantial following and large community of developers building extensions, were reviewed with respect to their capacity to support geographic analysis in transport planning. -->
 <!-- Although each ecosystem is mature (yet still growing), their use in transport planning is still in a nascent phase, suggesting that much innovation, evolution and consolidation will occur before any strong conclusions about which is most appropriate for different transport planning tasks can be made.  -->
 <!-- There is a huge amount of overlap between the three ecosystems and, in practice, the prior experience and preferences of transport planners may be more important than functionality. -->

 From a user perspective, Section <a href="#open-source-tools">4</a>